innoave/asserting/README.md

 the environment variable only works when the crate feature `std` is enabled too.
 In no-std projects, the default colors red and green are used.

+*Asserting* respects the [`NO_COLOR`] environment variable.
+If the `NO_COLOR` environment variable is set no colors are used regardless of the configured highlight mode.

 ## Available Assertions

 This chapter gives an overview for the assertions provided by `asserting`.
 For a comprehensive list